Suryanshg/CS-4342-Machine-Learning/README.md

 # CS-4342-Machine-Learning
-Project completed in the Machine Learning Class
+Projects completed in the Machine Learning Class